 - Enterprising - Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 - Conventional - Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

-What Sales Agents, Financial Services Need to Learn
+What Securities, Commodities, and Financial Services Sales Agents Need to Learn

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Economics and Accounting - Knowledge of economic and accounting principles and practices, the financial markets, banking and the analysis and reporting of financial data.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Sales and Marketing - Knowledge of principles and methods for showing, promoting, and selling products or services.
 This includes marketing strategy and tactics, product demonstration, sales techniques, and sales control systems.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.